Emailing the civil and family courts

-If your email does not comply with the requirements of the Practice Direction you will be sent a reply stating that it has been rejected and the reasons why.
+If your email does not comply with the requirements of the Practice Direction your documents will be treated as having not been filed and in due course you will be sent a reply stating that it has been rejected and the reasons why.

-- This guide does not replace the Civil Practice Direction 5B and Family Practice Direction 6A.
+- This guide does not replace the Civil Practice Direction 5B, Civil Practice Direction 5B or Family Practice Direction 6A.

 - When you file documents by email you must still comply with any rule or Practice Direction requiring the document to be served on any other person.

-- There is nothing in the Practice Direction or FPR 2010 that requires any person to accept service of a document by email.
+- There is nothing in the in the Civil or Family Rules or Practice Directions that requires any person to accept service of a document by email.

 - Where a time limit applies it is the parties responsibility to ensure that the document is filed in time.